Wire Protocol

 In this case the start

-message has been rejected, because
+message has been rejected, because the VM is

-XML-RPC faults), allowing them to be internationalised.
+allowing them to be internationalized.

 Rather than querying fields individually, whole records may be returned at once.
 To retrieve the record of a single object as a python dictionary: